-Classiﬁcation of natural waters into optical water types, as many other taxonomies, is done in order to generalized and systematize the science of ocean color.
+Classiﬁcation of natural waters into optical water types, as with many other taxonomies, is done in order to generalize and systematize the science of ocean color.
 Arnone et al. (2004), in a review paper on water mass classiﬁcation, credits the Secchi disk (invented around 1865) as the ﬁrst quantitative optical instrument that has been used to measure water transparency and hence provided the ability to diﬀerentiate water mass based on their optical properties.
 Classiﬁcation schemes that are based on water color are primarily based on absorption (as scattering contributes to intensity but less to color).

 Classiﬁcation Schemes of water types are based on

-- Analysis of AOP spectra
+- Analysis of AOP spectra (Jerlov water types)

 - Analysis of inherent optical properties (ternery diagrams)

 Another comparative scale is the Hazen Platin-Cobalt-Scale adopted as the American Public Health Association (APHA) color scale (described in ASTM D1209,“Standard Test Method for Color of Clear Liquids (Platinum Cobalt Scale)”).
 It is based on diluting a standard stock solution (500ppm of PtCo) and ﬁnding the dilution whose color best matches the ﬂuid compared.

-- The R values in the blue-violet region decrease progressively and a minimum is formed around 440 nm, which corresponds to the maximum absorption of chlorophyll.
+- The values in the blue-violet region decrease progressively and a minimum is formed around 440 nm, which corresponds to the maximum absorption of chlorophyll.
 The maximum shifts toward 565-570 nm, which is the wavelength where simultaneously the absorption due to pigments is at its minimum and the absorption due to the water itself rapidly increases.

-- The second maximum of absorption by chlorophyll a in vivo creates an R minimum near 665 nm.
+- The second maximum of absorption by chlorophyll a in vivo creates an minimum near 665 nm.
 This minimum is only slightly marked because the increase in absorption due to the presence of chlorophyll remains weak compared with the absorption due to water itself.

 - At 685nm a second reﬂectance maximum appears due to ﬂuorescence by chlorophyll superimposed on absorption/scattering interaction near the 676nm absorption band.

-- A hinge point in R values in the 560-640-nm band is observed with relatively little change as chlorophyll varies.
+- A hinge point in values in the 560-640-nm band is observed with relatively little change as chlorophyll varies.

 - The reﬂectance values are generally higher than for case 1 throughout the spectrum and of a diﬀerent shape.
-There is no longer, as in case 1, a minimum at 440 nm.
+There is no longer, as in Case 1, a minimum at 440 nm.
 On the contrary, the curves become convex between 400 and 560 nm (inverted ’U’ shape rather than inverted ’V’).
 The maximum is ﬂatter than in case 1, but located at the same wavelength, 560 nm.

-Ternary diagrams are used to diﬀerentiate water masses optically by designating a point in a triangle based on the relative contribution of absorption by phytoplankton, non-algal particles, and CDOM to the total absorption (minus that of salt water) at a speciﬁc wavelength.
+Ternary diagrams are used to diﬀerentiate water masses optically by designating a point in a triangle based on the relative contribution of absorption by phytoplankton, non-algal particles, and CDOM to the total absorption (minus that of the salt water itself) at a speciﬁc wavelength.
 A point at the center of the triangle designate equal contribution by all, while each points at the apex designate water where all the contribution is from a single component.
 An example of a ternary diagram applied to absorption is given in Figure 16 of Babin et al. (2003b) at various wavelengths for European coastal waters.
 The diagram shows well how at diﬀerent wavelengths diﬀerent constituents (dissolved material, algae and non-algal particles) dominate absorption.